-We are to enjoy and honor God with the wealth he has given us.
+David points out that we are to enjoy and honor God with the wealth he has given us.
 And one of the best ways to do this is to engage with others who have the same gift.
 The beauty of engaging with others when we give is that the collaboration itself builds community.
 You can see this kind of system in the book of Nehemiah, among the people who returned to the city Jerusalem.
 Here’s how he explains it.

 Building in front of your own house